sartography/connector-proxy-lambda-demo/integrating.md

 ## Building the zip

 One option when deploying a Lambda function is to upload a zip file containing the source code or executable.
-Since that is pretty straightforward we will be using that option for this demo.
 In the root of this repository run:

 ```
 make zip
 ```

-This will create a zip file containing the lambda entry point function as well as all the dependencies needed to execute the connectors.
+This will create a zip file containing the [lambda entry point function](https://github.com/jbirddog/connector-proxy-lambda-demo/blob/main/connector_proxy_lambda_demo/lambda_function.py#L5) as well as all the dependencies needed to execute the connectors.
 For this example the libraries [spiffworkflow-proxy](https://github.com/sartography/spiffworkflow-proxy) is used for discovering connectors and [connector-http](https://github.com/sartography/connector-http) is an example connector that provides http get and post requests.

+Once `make zip` completes `connector_proxy_lambda_demo.zip` will be available in the repository root.

+## Deploying the Lambda Function

+Log in to the AWS Console and navigate to the Lambda section.

+From there choose `Create function`.

 ### Old stuff below